 Forward-thinking and planning are needed to ensure compliance with regulations and to prevent delays and elevated costs.
 It is important to decide whether importing, using or exporting materials on a construction site is a waste activity or not.
 And what will be required to ensure legal compliance whilst minimising the regulatory burden.

 Material is simply considered ‘waste’ when the producer or holder discards it, intends to discard it, or is required to discard it.
 ‘Discarding’ also covers activities and operations such as recycling and recovery operations, which put waste back to good use.

-You may also be importing construction materials to sites that are purchased products or virgin soils, clays, and aggregates from a quarry, for example, these would not be determined as waste, therefore waste regulations would not apply.
-Importing contaminated materials or clean soils/clays but from a different development site is, however, likely to be subject to waste permitting/exemptions or Contaminated Land: Applications in Real Environments (CL:AIRE) Definition of Waste: Code of Practice (CoP).
+You may also be importing construction materials to sites that are purchased products or virgin soils, clays, and aggregates from a quarry, for example.
+These would not be determined as waste, therefore waste regulations would not apply.
+Importing contaminated materials or clean soils/clays but from a different development site is, however, likely to be subject to waste permitting or exemptions, or Contaminated Land: Applications in Real Environments (CL:AIRE) Definition of Waste: Code of Practice (CoP).

 Duty of care legislation

 If you have ascertained that you are dealing with waste, then the duty of care legislation comes into play.
 This makes provision for the safe management of waste to protect human health and the environment.
 This Code applies if you import, produce, handle, retain, treat, or dispose of certain wastes in England or Wales.
 Failure to comply with the duty of care requirements is a criminal offence and could lead to prosecution.

 Therefore, if you are working with made ground, suspected contamination or are importing/reusing waste materials, then you may want to consider these questions to determine the most appropriate regulatory regime:

 - What materials are to be used, i.e. contaminated soils, aggregates?

 - Where will the materials be reused, i.e: agricultural land, near residential properties?